meemalabs/laravel-media-recognition/README.md

 ![AWS SNS Subscription Confirmation Screenshot](https://i.imgur.com/ECGIBUY.png)

 todo

 Lastly, the second & final step of the "Rule creation" prompts you to enter a name and an optional description.
 You may use any name, e.g. `mediaconvert-job-updates`.

-Now, your API will receive webhooks!
+Now, your API will receive webhooks as AWS provides updates!

 ### Testing